Skip to main content

 • “Such an underrated game replayability 10/10, with the frequent updates and mod optimization it's hard not to pick the game back up after a few months, even with the small team that works on it.”

 • “The worst performance I have ever seen.
-How come you need a NASA super PC for a 2 GB game?
-My PC can run games that are 30 times bigger than this.
-This game has some good things going for it, but the performance is so bad that it makes it unplayable.
-For now, this is a 2/10 game.”
+How come you need a NASA super PC for a 2 GB game, yet my PC can run games 30 times bigger?
+The performance is so bad that it makes it unplayable.
+This is a 2/10 game for now.”

 • replayability

-• “Despite it being early access, this game feels complete and has plenty of replayability.”
+• “Despite being early access, this game feels complete but offers only basic replayability without much depth.”

 • music

-• “Most importantly, I really like the soundtrack as it has both calming orchestral melodies and active electronic tracks - are you sure that your composer is not Jesper Kyd, by the way?”
+• “Most importantly, I really like the soundtrack as it has both calming orchestral melodies and active electronic tracks.”

 • stability